Neargye/scope_guard/README.md

 ### Interface of scope_guard

-Guards created by factories and macros provide `dismiss()`, which disables the action.
+Named guards provide `dismiss()`, which disables the action.

-Guards are move-only.
+Guards can be move-constructed, but cannot be copied or assigned.
 Moving transfers responsibility for executing the action.

 #### Exception settings